Puntarenas Central Pacific Coast, Costa Rica Travel Guide

 The Central Pacific Coast has different experiences according to the time of year.

 Green Season (May-November - From Costa rica 'Winter' or Rainy Season).
-The landscape becomes incredibly lush, with fewer crowds and lower prices.
+The landscape becomes incredibly lush, with smaller crowds and lower prices.
 This season is great for surfing (larger swells) and prime for whale watching (July-November).

 The Central Pacific Coast is home to several family-friendly beaches.

-Book accommodations and tours well in advance during the dry season (December-April) due to higher demand.
+Reserve lodging and tours well in advance during the dry season (December-April) due to higher demand.

 During the lush season, expect afternoon showers.
 While they rarely last all day, they may influence alfresco activity planning.